Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 The software is made by the scientific community and for the scientific fraternity.
 This software works equally on Windows, macOS, Linux, and Chrome OS.
 You can download the software (All releases) from their website.

 Academic Discovery Services for Researchers:

-Intert Archive’s Fatcat is publicly-editable catalog of research publications such as journal articles, conference proceedings, pre-prints, and so forth.
+Internet Archive’s Fatcat is a publicly-editable catalog of research publications such as journal articles, conference proceedings, preprints, and so forth.

 The goal is to improve the state of preservation and access to these works by providing a manifest of full-text content versions and locations.

 They use full-text URL lists from the following sources :